Philadelphia Eagles vs. Detroit Lions NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Philadelphia and its opponents have gone over the current 48-point total in four of seven games this season.

-- Detroit and its opponents have combined to score more than 48 points in two games this season.
+- Philadelphia and its opponents have combined to put up more than 48 points in four of seven games this season.

-- The two teams combine to score 41 points per game, 7.0 less than the total in this contest.
+- The two teams combine to score 41 points per game, 7.0 less than the over/under in this contest.

-- This contest's over/under is 7.0 points fewer than the 55 these two squads combine to give up per game in 2020.
+- The 55 points per game these two squads have allowed to opponents this season are 7.0 more than the 48 total in this contest.

 - The Eagles and their opponents have scored an average of 50.0 points per game in 2020, 2.0 more than Sunday's total.